top of page

 Upper Rear Panels

 You don't have rear panels in the back where the rear side windows go.
 So you must cover this area.
 This will make the van quieter as well keep you from denting up your van.
-You can run a panel, a full size window, or a panel with a pill window.
+You can run a panel, a full size window, or a panel with a pill window. $600-1600 depending on panel finish and if window trim is needed for like a pill style window.

 Simple Panel